rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

       ↑                  ↑
     ```

-    Just like the `sed` command, you can also use the "&" symbol to reference strings that have already been matched.
-See [here](#symbol).
+    Just like the `sed` command, you can also use the "&" symbol to reference strings already matched.
+[Review that here](#symbol).

     ```bash
     Shell > vim /tmp/tmp-file1.txt